5 Myths About Pediatric VCUG

 Myth #1: The VCUG test isn’t painful, but may be uncomfortable.

-At Unsilenced, we acknowledge and validate the patient experience—especially given that hundreds of women have already come forward to attest to the pain of VCUG.
-When it comes to pain during VCUG, we listen to hundreds of little girls who are actually on the table, not the adults holding their legs open beside it.
+At Unsilenced, we acknowledge and validate the patient experience, especially given that hundreds of former patients have already come forward to attest to the pain of VCUG.

 “Every time I’ve had one I screamed and cried, and cried on the way there or just thinking about it because of the pain I knew I was gonna endure,” says one former patient.